nour-developer1/CodeClause-DataScience/README.md

 # CodeClause-DataScience
-A repo for my project as a Data Scienti
+A repo for my project as a Data Scientist
 # Project Telcom-Customer-Chrun
 I worked on
  Explore and analyze the telecom dataset to understand customer behavior.